siemens/ix/packages/documentation/docs/icon-library/_icon_styleguide.md

 ### Integrate in Figma
 - Create a component from your icon
-- Use a short, descriptive and unique name - also consider adding a project or application prefix to the icon name to prevent naming collisions with other external icons
+- Use a short, descriptive and unique name - also consider adding a project or application suffix to the icon name to prevent naming collisions with other external icons
 - "Publish" the document with your icon(s) and it will be available as library in your document assets
 - Activate your library in the design document